Nikirama/php-code-generator/README.md

 # CodeGenerator  [![Travis CI](https://travis-ci.org/memio/memio.png)](https://travis-ci.org/memio/memio)

-CodeGenerator is a library, it allows you to describe PHP code by building "Model" classes
+CodeGenerator is a library, that allows you to describe PHP code by classes, interfaces and traits I'll give you some examples with classes

 ## Installation